-All City projects funded through the Proportionate Fare Share and Mobility Fee Programs shall be included in the CIS as a revenue stream.
+All City projects funded through the Proportionate Fair Share and Mobility Fee Programs shall be included in the CIS as a revenue stream.

-1. The City shall conduct annual reviews of the CIS in order to ensure that proportional share and mobility fee contributions are addressed appropriately.
+1. The City shall conduct annual reviews of the CIS to ensure proportional share and mobility fee contributions are addressed appropriately.